walt-id/waltid-identity/waltid-libraries/protocols/waltid-openid4vc-wallet-mobile/docs/identity-recovery.md

 both those minimums and current host configuration.
 Device-specific aliases, access groups and old attestations are never replayed.
 This is not automatic interpretation of arbitrary ecosystem policy.

-`SignumPlatformPolicy.AndroidKeystore` and `.IosKeychain` configure the native destination.
+`PlatformKeyConfiguration.AndroidKeystore` and `.IosKeychain` configure the native destination.
 They do not turn an explicitly chosen encrypted-database option into a native key.
 Hosts requiring hardware must use `HardwareGenerated` or select an offered hardware option; a software option is always labeled.